 Police GPS Tracker

 With the American prison system struggling with over-crowding many states have turned to GPS tracking system technology as an alternative to cold hard jail time.
 Criminals who would have been sentenced to months in jail for misdemeanor crimes are instead being placed under home incarceration and required to wear GPS tracking and monitoring bracelets.
-By requiring criminals to where GPS tracking bracelets the state has found a cost-effective way to punish criminals while slowing the growing prison population.
-Although the state-mandated use of GPS systems among criminals has been an effective solution to the over-crowding of prisons many people are asking if GPS tracking programs are a responsible solution to the problem.
+By requiring criminals to wear GPS tracking bracelets the state has found a cost-effective way to punish criminals while slowing the growing prison population.
+Although the state-mandated use of GPS systems among criminals has been an effective solution to the overcrowding of prisons many people are asking if GPS tracking programs are a responsible solution to the problem.

 GPS Criminal Tracking